SegPay/paypal/READme.md

-this is a paypal project repo
+This is a paypal project
-this is a test
+this is a payment application
-This another modification
+Making your money efficient!!